mgsx-dev/gdx-pd/README.md

 cd ..
 ```

-You have to tell gradle about your Android sdk location by creating local.properties file :
+You have to tell gradle about your Android sdk location by creating a local.properties file :

 ```
 echo 'sdk.dir=[absolute path to Android SDK location]' > local.properties